Modern day tech

 3 or 7 fps

-Having decided where I would fully immerse myself into film photography, I went ahead and purchase something I have always wanted in a camera.
-Focus by pupil, eye control.
-This still is one thing that gets me wondering why isn’t more of this Hogwarts magic not being put into modern cameras.
+Having decided that I would fully immerse myself into film photography, I went ahead in purchasing something I've always wanted in a camera.
+Focus by pupil functionality, Canon's eye control.
+This still is one thing that gets me wondering why hasn't this Hogwarts magic been put into modern digital cameras.

-Unlike 500N, the Canon 3 fires regardless of focus on subject.
+Unlike 500N, the Canon 3 fires regardless of focus so beware.
 The other thing is its weight, 780 grams without the inclusion of battery.
 Have a lens on, you’re lugging over a kilogram and as hours go by, weight is bound to be felt.
 Those things don’t annoy me as much as the flap on the right where settings like date/time, double exposure and so on are done.
-While holding the camera with both hands, the proximal phalanges tend to catch it a little.
+While holding the camera with both hands, the proximal phalanges tend to catch it every time.

-Today, the Eos 3 could be had for about 250 dollars, about a sixth of its original price and for that not much can be faulted given that it is a Canon 5D equivalent.
+Today, the Eos 3 could be had for about 250 dollars, a sixth of its original price and for that, not much can be faulted given that it is a Canon 5D equivalent.
 No, it is not as pretty as an AE-1 but this will land you with ‘the shot’ more of the time.
-After my time with the 3, I can’t help but to have thoughts for dipping into medium format.
+After my time with the 3, I can’t help but to have thoughts on dipping into medium format.